daved01/trojan-rag-demo/README.md

     ```

 3.  **Configure Credentials**
-    Your OpenAI API key is required for the generation step.
-Add the variable `OPENAI_API_KEY` to your environment directly or create an `.env` file in the root directory.
+    An OpenAI API key is required for the generation step.
+Set `OPENAI_API_KEY` in your environment or create an `.env` file in the project root.
     ```bash
     OPENAI_API_KEY=<key>
     ```